 My sister had decided to put on her own vintage fair (Mum's love for vintage had rubbed off on us both).
 She asked me to sing at the event and i eagerly went away and planned a set list. my performance was greatly received and i was approached to sing for a 1940's book signing at Goodwood.
 Before i knew it work was coming in regularly, so much so that i was able to leave my job and become a full time singer, something that i never dreamed would happen!

-Since 2011 i have not looked back and over the past 7 years I have been lucky enough to sing at renowned festivals and venues all over the world including Ronnie Scott’s, Glastonbury Festival, The Edinburgh Fringe, The Tower of London, The Montreux Jazz Festival, Goodwood Revival, The Derry Jazz Festival, The HMS Nelson Wardroom, Fairfield Hall, Portsmouth Guildhall, Winchester Guildhall, Southsea Bandstand, The Cannes Yachting Festival, The Fort Lauderdale International Boat Show and The Miami Boat Show.
+Since 2011 i have not looked back and I have been lucky enough to sing at renowned festivals and venues all over the world including Ronnie Scott’s, Glastonbury Festival, The Edinburgh Fringe, The Tower of London, The Montreux Jazz Festival, Goodwood Revival, The Derry Jazz Festival, The HMS Nelson Wardroom, Fairfield Hall, Portsmouth Guildhall, Winchester Guildhall, Southsea Bandstand, The Cannes Yachting Festival, The Fort Lauderdale International Boat Show and The Miami Boat Show.

 Jazz and swing music and vintage fashion has always been a passion of mine and this is visible in every performance that I give!